 "I am so impressed by the care and professionalism, details and quality put into the training today.
 Dan, you are an amazing presenter - I know because I have presented professionally for over 20 years at the district and college level.
 'I know 'em when I see 'em' after attending countless presentations at conferences since 1974." - Cindy Pennington - Pennington Instructional Connections

 Each district, school, teacher, parent, and student is unique.
-There is not "one" way to do anything and each training is shaped to meet the unique needs of those involved.
+There is no "one" way to do anything and each training is shaped to meet the unique needs of those involved.
 However, in order to provide some guidance the following is what we feel is the best plan of action.
+District/School-wide Implementations:

 On-Site Professional Development - This is ideal for training groups of teachers.
 Length of training would depend on content levels desired.
 A minimum of 1-day is needed for any level of instruction.